lindseysim/templatize/README.md

     Bob Belcher has 3 children.

+Note `name.full` is called within context of `name`, whereas `numChildrenText` is called within the context of the root data-bindings object.
+However, each context is given a `_parent` parameter to traverse upwards in scope.
+In `name.full`, this is used in a somewhat contrived example to traverse up to the full context (before returning back to the same).

 By default, functions fail silently.
 If an error occurs during function call, exception is not raised further and value is assumed to be empty string.
 To change this, simply the `errorOnFuncFailure` flag to `true`:

     Templatize.errorOnFuncFailure = true;